culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/NetworkSummaryAdapter.rst

    Initialize instance fields with parameters

    :param networks: List of \ :java:ref:`Network`\ s to display
-   :param postCounts: Mapping from the ID of each \ :java:ref:`Network`\  to the number of \ :java:ref:`org.codethechange.culturemesh.models.Post`\ s it contains
+   :param postCounts: Mapping from the ID of each \ :java:ref:`Network`\  to the number of \ :java:ref:`com.culturemesh.models.Post`\ s it contains
-   :param userCounts: Mapping from the ID of each \ :java:ref:`Network`\  to the number of \ :java:ref:`org.codethechange.culturemesh.models.User`\ s it contains
+   :param userCounts: Mapping from the ID of each \ :java:ref:`Network`\  to the number of \ :java:ref:`com.culturemesh.models.User`\ s it contains
    :param listener: Listener to handle clicks on list items

 Methods